 One of the beautiful things about behavioral interviews is that they allow you to showcase competencies.
 You may have developed these skills in a role unrelated to the position for which you are applying.
 So listen carefully to the question and provide an example that answers that question, regardless of where you have gained that experience.
 Again if you are not sure whether you can present an answer from another context, ask the interviewer.

-Further reading at 10 Killer Interview Tactics You Ought To Know.
+RELATED: 10 Killer Interview Tactics You Ought To Know.
+Image: Shutterstock.